jiegec/ctf-writeups/README.md

 ## Private Writeups

-Competitions below do not allow publishing writeups on the Internet.
-If you are interested, you can message me on Discord to discus privately.
+The competitions listed below do not allow publishing writeups on the Internet.
+If you are interested, you can message me on Discord to discuss privately.

 * 2025.09.14 [**Road to CyberBay CTF 2025**](https://compete.metactf.com/468/problems)